 2. The Old School Way - By Waist Size

-According to studies, men with a waist size over 40 inches and women with over 35 inches could have an increased risk of developing obesity-related diseases .
+According to Harvard School of Public Health, men with a waist size exceeding 40 inches and women with over 35 inches may face an elevated risk of obesity-related diseases .

-- From the top of your hip bone, bring the tape measure all the way around your body, level with your belly button.
+- From the top of your hip bone, wrap the tape measure around your body, aligned with your belly button.

-- Exhale and check the number on the tape measure.
+- Exhale and note the number on the tape measure.